-Allison O'Kelly, founder of Corps Team, a staffing company, agrees: "Share how you're going to transition your duties, and be available occasionally during your leave to help answer any questions those covering your position may have."
+Allison O'Kelly, founder of Mom Corps, a staffing company, agrees: "Share how you're going to transition your duties, and be available occasionally during your leave to help answer any questions those covering your position may have."

-You might still be figuring out your child care plans, but when you first tell your boss your pregnant, all she wants to know is that you plan on coming back and have care plans in progress.
+You might still be figuring out your child care plans, but when you first tell your boss you're pregnant, all she wants to know is that you plan on coming back, and have care plans in progress.

-Even if you dread having the conversation in person, be professional way and tackle it head-on.
-The goal is to create a win-win situation for both you and your employer — email or a phone call won't do the trick.
+Even if you dread having the conversation in person, be professional and tackle it head-on.
+The goal is to create a win-win situation for both you and your employer -- email or a phone call won't do the trick.

 Don't leave before you leave.
 This is advice from Sheryl Sandberg, COO of Facebook and author of the best-seller "Lean In."
 She encourages women to not take a backseat in their jobs before they become pregnant as they plan for a future family.
 This same advice holds true for the time during your pregnancy.

 You may be pregnant, but you're still the same rock star you were before.
 Once you announce the big arrival, don't use it as an excuse to step back from your responsibilities.
-Barring medical reasons, continue to show your employer how amazing you are.
-Keep taking on projects and being successful — it will remind your colleagues how valuable you are, with and without a baby bump.
+Baring medical reasons, continue to show your employer how amazing you are.
+Keep taking on projects and being successful -- it will remind your colleagues how valuable you are, with and without a baby bump!